xshi0603/YoRPG_TeaTreeTea/README.md

 1. Warrior

-* have the most health
+* has average stats

 2. Knight

-* have the highest defense
+* has the highest defense

 3. Mage